 But... there is still a great deal of uncertainty and this could have a knock on effect on any house sit bookings over the coming months.
 There’s clearly no doubt that one of the most affected industries in the world is hospitality, travel and tourism and by association, house sitting falls into this vulnerable sector.

-Make informed decisions about travel options
+Make informed decisions about travel options during the pandemic

 Before you make any decisions about travel or house sitting, it’s important that you refer to reliable and trusted sources of information and keep yourself updated about developments around the world where the virus is still impacting decisions.